rmcanany/SolidEdgeHousekeeper/README.md

     Insert part copies out of date
     Flat pattern missing or out of date
     Material not in material table
-    Part number does not match file name
-    Generate Laser DXF and PDF
+    Run external program
+    Interactive edit
     Save As
-    Save As Flat DXF
-    Interactive edit
-    Run external program
-    Property find replace
 ### DRAFT
     Open/Save
     Update drawing views
-    Move drawing to new template
+    Update styles from template
     Update drawing border from template
     Fit view
-    Drawing views missing file
+    File name does not match model file name
+    Broken links
     Drawing views out of date
     Detached dimensions or annotations
-    File name does not match model file name
+    Parts list missing or out of date
+    Run external program
+    Interactive edit
+    Print
     Save As
-    Print
-    Interactive edit
-    Run external program

 ## CODE ORGANIZATION
 Processing starts in Form1.vb.
 A short description of the code's organization can be found there.